Direct Booking

 The Willka T’ika team welcomes you with warmth and genuine care.
 Our directors greet guests personally, lead garden tours, join yoga classes, and stop by at dinner to connect.
 At Willka T’ika, we hope you’ll find a second home — a place to ground your journey of transformation and holistic healing.

-Sacred Valley Location and Climate
+Sacred Valley Location

 Willka T’ika rests in the heart of the Sacred Valley, which cuts a sweeping curve between two 20,000-foot Andean peaks.
 Our exquisite sanctuary is located between Machu Picchu and Cusco, making it an ideal base from which to explore the wonders of the Andean heartland.
 At 9,400 feet above sea level and 13 degrees south of the equator, the air is remarkably pure, and the light reflects a luminous quality unique to this region.